Oven CleaningHow to Clean Oven Trays

 Follow our step-by-step instructions to prepare your oven for the self-clean mode:

 No matter the type of oven you have, cleaning the outside is pretty straightforward.
 To clean the control panel, buttons and the exterior side of the door, use a damp cloth and a mild detergent if needed and then quickly wipe afterwards with a dry one.
-Do not attempt to remove the control buttons as this may damage your appliance.
+Do not attempt to remove the control buttons as this may damage your appliance and you will need an oven repair tehnician.
 You can use a glass cleaner to spray the glass of the door from outside.
 Or you may use warm water and washing-up liquid instead.
 Clean in a circular motion and use elbow grease to remove any grime.
 Make sure to wipe dry with a clean cloth for a polished finish.

 You have done the preparation, so let’s get familiar with your oven’s actual self-cleaning process.
 As mentioned before, there are three types of self-cleaning ovens, so follow along